google/framework-for-osdu/osdu-r2/README.md

 * Most services provide both external and internal API endpoints.
 The third-party applications can query only the external API endpoints, while the internal API endpoints can only be queried by OSDU services.
-* Each service's external APIs need to receive a JSON Web Token (JWT).
+* Each service's internal and external API endpoints need to receive a JSON Web Token (JWT).
 The future implementations of the services might be based on the token exchange as part of the security model.
-* Each service's external APIs need to receive the DELFI partition ID to which the user has access.
+* Each service's internal and external APIs need to receive the DELFI partition ID to which the user has access.

 ### Ingestion service